pavanreddy09/Responsive-3-Preview-Card-Webpage-using-HTML-CSS-And-CSS-Flexbox/README-template.md

 - [Author](#author)

 ## Overview
-   This is solution i made for that challange.
+   This is the solution i made for this challange.
-   Its really an amazing experience and helped me to improve my coding skill.
+   It helped me to improve my coding skill.
 ### The challenge

 Users should be able to: